Sergei Shtsherbakov

 Sergei Shtsherbakov (7 September 1871, Izborsk – 6 April 1937) was an Estonian farmer and politician.

 Shtsherbakov was born on 7 September 1871, in Izborsk, Petseri County.
 He received his education at a semester school and at various courses.

 He was a Deputy Mayor of Pechory, and in the 1920s he was the assistant to the municipality of Pechory and the head of the county government's agricultural department.
 He was a member of the Riigikogu from 1923 to 1926 as a member of the Estonian Labour Party.
 He was also the chairman of the Petseri Laenu-Hoiu Ühispank and the honorary member of the Petseri Farmers' Society.

-Shtsherbakov died on 6 April 1937 in his garden after a heart attack.
+Following a heart attack, Shtsherbakov died on April 6, 1937, in his garden.